SlugCam/SCserver/README.md

 ## Dependencies

-- node-uuid is used in testing for unique camera names to be generated.
 - mongo is required, available in homebrew and other package managers.
+- grunt-cli must be installed globally to use grunt.

 Note that for growl to work on OSX for testing